VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Supplementary Material

+The most noticeable gains are observed for the digital corruptions.
+Across severity levels, gains are largest at severities 2--4.
+At severity 1, the improvements are smaller because the test distribution remains close to the training distribution.
+At severity 5, performance is severely degraded for all methods, making most predictions unreliable and limiting the potential for improvement.
+Even so, our approach still yields consistent positive gains over ZS.
+These results demonstrate that the proposed TTA strategy substantially enhances robustness on COCO-C, particularly under moderate corruption, while still providing benefits under severe distribution shifts.\\

-\Cref{tab:pascal-c-map,tab:pascal-c-75} report mAP and AP$_{75}$ for our method and baselines on PASCAL-C. Across all 15 corruptions, our approach outperforms the ZS baseline consistently, mirroring the trend observed at AP$_{50}$ for the same dataset.
-Gains are evident across the Noise, Blur, Weather, and Digital families, with strong improvements on challenging digital transforms such as pixelate, JPEG, and contrast, and solid gains on classical noise corruptions.
-Overall, our method yields average improvements of $2.6$ mAP and $2.6$ AP$_{75}$ over ZS, indicating improved robustness across both metrics.
+\textbf{Additional results on PASCAL-C. } \Cref{tab:pascal-c-map,tab:pascal-c-75} report mAP and AP$_{75}$ for our method and the baselines on PASCAL-C. Across all 15 corruptions, our approach consistently outperforms the ZS baseline, mirroring the trend observed for AP$_{50}$ on the same dataset.
+Gains are evident across the Noise, Blur, Weather, and Digital families, with particularly strong improvements on challenging digital corruptions such as pixelate, JPEG, and contrast, as well as solid gains on classical noise corruptions.
+Overall, our method yields average improvements of $2.6$ mAP and $2.6$ AP$_{75}$ over ZS, indicating improved robustness under both metrics.